Jacobadia/startup/README.md

 - [x] Application textual content
   - Titles on pages and labels buttons
 - [x] Placeholder for 3rd party service calls
-  - Random duck pictures API placeholder
+  - Random duck pictures API placeholder (pictures will be placed onto the objects that can be dragged)
 - [x] Application images
   - icon and suitcase image on login page
 - [x] Login placeholder, including user name display